Standards

 Students on campus near Wood Fountain at IU Indianapolis.

-1. Accounting Fundamentals Standard
+1. Accounting Fundamentals Standards

-2. Accrual Accounting Standard
+2. UCO-CLS-1.00 Accrual Accounting Standard

-4. Financial Statements Standard
+4. Financial Statements Standards

 Preface

 This standard discusses the elements of accrual voucher (AV) document and how it is used within Indiana University.
 The information presented below will walk through a general understanding of the document and will specify requirements and best practices.
-The university’s requirements for accrual accounting are outlined in the Accrual Accounting Standard.
+The university’s requirements for accrual accounting are outlined in the UCO-CLS-1.00 Accrual Accounting Standard.

 Introduction